Home Articles Robotics The Use of Robotics in Prefabricated Construction: Advantages and Challenges

 Robots are deployed to fabricate components using techniques such as:

-3D Printing: Large robotic arms equipped with extrusion nozzles are used to print construction components layer by layer, often utilising materials like concrete or polymer composites.
+3D Printing: Large robotic arms equipped with extrusion nozzles are used to print construction components layer by layer, often utilizing materials like concrete or polymer composites.
 Additive manufacturing allows for the creation of complex geometries and custom designs, offering significant flexibility in the production of prefabricated elements.

-Precision Cutting and Shaping: Robotic systems such as CNC( Computer Numerical Control) machines and laser cutters provide highly accurate cutting, drilling and shaping of materials.
+Precision Cutting and Shaping: Robotic systems such as CNC( Computer Numerical Control) machines and laser cutters provide highly accurate cutting, drilling, and shaping of materials.
 The precision offered by these robots ensures that components fit seamlessly during on-site assembly, reducing eros and network.

 Automated Material Handling